emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

   * __Major Stat Increase:__ You gain two stat points to add to a stat or stats of your choosing.

+* __General Abilities:__
+  * __Anti-Gravity Arrows:__ _(Cost 2)_ You can now craft Anti-Gravity arrows.
+When an Anti-Gravity arrow hits its target, they must make an inner fire saving throw against your spell power.
+On failure, gravity is reversed for them, and they fly towards the sky.
+Anti-gravity arrows last for one minute, 1d4 turns, or until the entity succeeds its spell power saving throw.

 __Level 15 Archer__

 * __Choices:__